matthew-brett/greater-data-science/greater_data.md

 Over the last twenty years, most scientists have learned to write code.
 As they have done so, it has become clear that *code is method*.
-That is, that the algorithms instantiated in the code are the fundamental stuff of data analysis, and that the code is the final and often the clearest guide to the algorithm.
+That is, that the algorithms instantiated in the code are the fundamental stuff of data analysis.
+Many algorithms rely on careful handling of corner cases and quirks, which are difficult to specify outside the code.
+The code is the definitive and often the clearest guide to the algorithm.

 The combination of improved development practice and models of F/OSS success showed scientists that they must recover control and understanding of their analysis by writing their own code, and contributing to code they rely on.

+#### Experience gives greater awareness of error

+It is characteristic of inexperienced developers that they make more errors, are less likely to detect errors, and underestimate the number of errors they are making.
+To quote Charles Darwin: "Ignorance more frequently begets confidence than does knowledge".
+This is a dangerous situation if the code is critical to the outcome, as is often the case in science.
+As more scientists have become experienced developers, and have adopted quality control methods like automated testing and high test coverage, it has become clear that scientific code, like other code, has a high propensity for error, and that controlling error is a difficult task that needs a combination of reflective practice and standard process.
+When few scientists were experienced developers, it seemed reasonable to assume that scientists, on the whole, were producing code that did a correct analysis on the data it would be applied to.
+Now we have more experience, we know that this assumption is very unlikely to be true, and that we have to train our students to stop them falling into the same complacency that we suffered ourselves, early in our careers.

 #### Example: the rise of open source statistics

 We can see the sum of the factors above in the history of statistical software.
-Twenty years ago, a researcher using statistics would likely chose from a number of large expensive software packages such as BMDP, SAS, SPSS, and S plus.
+Twenty years ago, a researcher using statistics would likely choose from a number of large expensive software packages such as BMDP, SAS, SPSS, and S plus.
 Statisticians developing new methods had to chose which of these packages they would develop for.
 Users could only practically use methods